joelwk/chanscope-knowledge-agents/tests/README_TESTING.md

 ./scripts/docker_tests.sh --embedding --force-refresh --use-setup
 ```

-## How Testing Works with the Chanscope Approach
+## How Testing Works with the Chanscope Retrieval Approach

-When running with `--use-setup`, the testing process follows the Chanscope approach:
+When running with `--use-setup`, the testing process follows the Chanscope Retrieval approach:

 1. **Data Verification**:
    - Checks if `complete_data.csv` exists